js216/embd/articles/unix-contributions.md

 The guiding principle was: be general, but not too general; portable, but not too portable.
 If you try to solve every problem in advance, you get bloat.
-By keeping it modest, Unix was more useful—and paradoxically more general and portable—than larger systems.
+By keeping it modest, Unix was more useful---and paradoxically more general and portable---than larger systems.

 ### The 80/20 Rule